 Are you missing many teeth?
 Maybe you have an upper or lower arch of missing teeth.
 Dr. Greg Reece can restore your smile using modern dentures near you in our Charlotte, NC, dental office.

-A full denture is the most common type of denture and replaces all the teeth in an arch.
+A full denture is the most common type and replaces all the teeth in an arch.
 You may also know them as traditional or complete dentures.
 Partial dentures only replace some of the lost teeth.
 We commonly provide them when there are only a few missing teeth on one side of your mouth.

 Implant-supported dentures are a permanent fix.
 Dental implants secure them to your lower and upper jaw, which act as anchors for the prosthetic.
 Dental implants can be a permanent fix if you have healthy bone.
 However, they may not work as well if you have osteoporosis or other bone conditions.

-Replace Your Missing Teeth using Dentures
+Replace Your Missing Teeth With Dentures

 Why should you replace your missing teeth in the first place?
 Not replacing missing teeth soon enough may result in one or more of these conditions:

-• Shifting teeth
+- Shifting teeth

-• Overcrowding
+- Overcrowding

-• Tooth decay
+- Tooth decay

-• Misaligned bite
+- Misaligned bite

-• Facial sagging
+- Facial sagging

-• Speech issues
+- Speech issues

-Later in life, our gums may recede because of missing teeth thus exposing the root surfaces of our teeth.
+Later in life, our gums may recede because of missing teeth, thus exposing the root surfaces of our teeth.
 A number of factors can cause gum recession, including trauma, periodontal disease, vigorous brushing, genetics, and missing teeth.

 Root exposure is a problem because cementum covers root surfaces.
 Decay can easily break-down cementum because it’s softer than tooth enamel.
 So not replacing missing teeth in time can speed up the decay process.
 This creates more opportunity for dental issues to occur.